-Higher National Grade
+Percentage Higher National Grade

+70 and above Distinction

-Distinction Merit
+50 and above Merit

-Pass
+40 and above Pass

 Higher National Awards are awarded on a 'Pass Distinction', 'Pass Merit' or 'Pass' basis.

 A student shall be awarded a Higher National:

 - (i) with Distinction if the overall mean mark for the assessed elements of the programme is 70% or above. - (ii) with Merit, if the overall mean mark for the assessed elements of the programme is 50% or above.